 GAMBLING vs. CALCULATED RISK

 Your blog is a business.
-And, as a business owner, it is vital to understand the difference between gambling vs. calculated risk.
+As a business owner, it is vital to understand the difference between gambling vs. calculated risk.

 Gambling is a type of risk.
 But, it also puts something in jeopardy.
 It is a shot in the dark in hopes that something positive will happen.

 For example, if you are playing poker, you are putting your time and money on the line in hopes that you will get a significant return.
 No research is done.
 You are throwing money out there, hoping that you will get something in return.

 A calculated risk involves putting something to work.
 You have done the research and invested your time and energy to know if it should be considered.

 Let’s talk about a blogging course.
 Yes, it may cost $147, but you have thought about income growth potential by applying the principles.
 You realize that learning what to do sooner can earn back that initial investment and result in more income overall.